PedroCristo/README-TEST/README.md

 - [Heroku](https://id.heroku.com)
 - Heroku was used to deploy the live project
 - [PostgreSQL](https://www.postgresql.org/)
-- Database used through heroku.
+- Database used through Heroku.
 - [VSCode](https://code.visualstudio.com/)
 - VSCode was used to create and edit the website
 - [Lucidchart](https://lucid.app/)